-Here are all the best arugula recipes to use this healthy leafy green in your cooking!
-Throw it in salads, put it on a pizza, or stuff it in a sandwich.
+Try these arugula recipes to use more of this healthy leafy green in your cooking!
+Throw it in salads, on a pizza, in a sandwich, and more.

 Looking for all the best ways to add arugula to your life?
 We got you.
 There are so many delicious arugula recipes: and they’re not all salads!
 In fact, one of our favorite ways to use it is as a pizza topping!
 Toss it with a light drizzle of olive oil and salt, then throw it on after the pizza comes out of the oven.
 Instant freshness!

 So let’s get down to it.
 Here are all the best arugula recipes for using this leafy green!
-Arugula is a cruciferous vegetable that’s full of vitamins and calcium!
-It’s a great choice if you’re considering adding more leafy greens to your diet.
+Arugula is a cruciferous vegetable that’s full of vitamins, and a great choice if you’re considering adding more leafy greens to your diet.

 A note on baby arugula!